benjaminbecker/StrobeTuner/README.md

 # Strobe Tuner based on Teensy 3.6

 In this project I built a **guitar tuner** similar to a strobe tuner.
-A strobe tuner uses a strobe triggered by the positive or negative half-wave of an musicla instrument signal.
-The strobe is used to illuminate a disc with rotates at the desired tuning frequency.
+A strobe tuner uses a strobe triggered by the positive or negative half-wave of a musical instrument signal.
+The strobe is used to illuminate a disc which rotates at the desired tuning frequency.
 The disc has a regular pattern on it which seems to be standing still if the instrument is in tune.
-If the instrument is out of tune, the pattern seems to rotate clockwise or counter-clockwise depending on the frequency difference between instrument and reference.
+If the instrument is out of tune, the pattern seems to rotate clockwise or counter-clockwise depending on the sign of the frequency difference between instrument and reference.
 Strobe tuners allow for a much higher accuracy than tuners based on autocorrelation etc.

 ## Hardware
 Instead of a rotating disc **two SN74HC595 shift registers** are used as a ring buffer shifting a single one through its sixteen bits.
 The one is shifted through the buffer with the desired tuning frequency.
-The outputs of the shift registers are connected to 16 LED soldered in one row (the may also be soldered in a circular pattern).
+The outputs of the shift registers are connected to 16 LEDs soldered in one row (they may also be soldered in a circular pattern).
 To control the shift registers and as a frequency reference a **Teensy 3.6** development board is used.
-The Teensy board is also used for detection of the plugged string.
+The Teensy board is also used for detection of the plucked string.
 For this purpose an [implementation of the YIN algorithm](https://github.com/duff2013/AudioTuner) for Teensy Audio Library is used.
 For the input of the guitar signal a home-made board is used.
 It contains a **non-inverting amplifier** with gain 2 and offset of 0.6 V. The amplifier uses a **LM358 op-amp**.

 ### Datasheets/Specs